 What is a Foreign Limited Liability Company?

 A foreign LLC refers to an LLC that is physically operating in states outside of the state where it was formed.
 Physically operating means having a presence, such as having an office or employee.
-The LLC will need to register as a foreign LLC in each state where it plans to operate.
+The LLC must register as a foreign LLC in each state where it plans to operate.

 What is a Professional Limited Liability Company?

 Businesses that require state licensing, such as accountants, attorneys, podiatrists, physical therapists, acupuncturists, etc., often must file as a Professional Limited Liability Company (sometimes referred to as a Professional LLC or PLLC) instead of an LLC.
-Filing for a PLLC is very similar to that of an LLC.
+Filing for a PLLC is very similar to filing for an LLC.